apacheignite/documentation/data-grid/page-memory.md

 ## Memory Chunk

 Every memory region starts with an initial size and has a maximum size it can grow to.
 The region expands to its maximum boundary allocating continuous memory chunks.
-By default, max size of a memory region is set to 80% of the physical memory available on the system.
+By default, the max size of a memory region is set to 80% of the physical memory available on the system.
 [block:callout]
 {
   "type": "warning",